BRochelleFisher/BRochelleFisher.github.io/_pages/samples-cl-tech.md

 3. Replace the empty Definition column with the results.
 4. Format the cells to show the writer that these definitions must be reviewed.
 For example, make the background of the cell light red.
 The writer will change the color when they update the definition for cybersecurity.

-&gt; Note: if the word is not in the free dictionary, the definition is empty.
+> Note: if the word is not in the free dictionary, the definition is empty.
 This is acceptable for the first run-through.
 The technical writer will add the missing definition.

 ### getDefs.py